MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_parameters.md

 </li>
 </ul>

-<div class="alert"><b>Note</b>  Wildcard values that are enabled by this flag can include unspecified IPv6
+> [!NOTE]
-         source and destination addresses, as well as unspecified source and destination ports.</div>
+> Wildcard values that are enabled by this flag can include unspecified IPv6 source and destination addresses, as well as unspecified source and destination ports.